The James House

 About The James House

-The James House provides safe and stable housing options and individualized supports for 27 individuals who are facing homelessness.
-To understand how homelessness is defined, please click here.
+The James House is a transitional bridge housing program that provides safe and stable housing and individualized supports for 27 individuals who are currently unhoused.
+To understand how homelessness is defined, pleaseĀ click here.

 Residents of the James House may face a range of challenges including mental health issues, disabilities, and significant financial barriers.
 Through our innovative service delivery model, individuals will transition into permanent housing within a 10-12 month timeframe.